Line Stretching in Random Flows

-where $h(t)$ is the finite-time topological entropy (FTLE).
-The advantage of $h$ over $\lambda_\infty$ is that it only requires measurement of macroscopic deformation (i.e. growth of $l(t)$), rather than microscopic stretching.
-For ergodic purely hyperbolic flows, there exists some debate regarding these measures.
-Workers in ergodic theory~\cite{Newhouse:1988aa,Newhouse:1993aa,Matsuoka:2015aa,Yomdin:1987aa} prove these measures are equivalent
+where $h(t)$ is the finite-time topological entropy (FTTE).
+Some debate persists regarding these measures for purely hyperbolic flows.
+For \emph{mono-scale} flows with a single length scale $\ell_v$ (Fig~\ref{fig:plume}a), ergodic theorists~\cite{Matsuoka:2015aa,Newhouse:1993aa} show these are equivalent under certain conditions, i.e.

-which corresponds to a temporal average of stretching rates.
-Conversely, fluid physicists~\cite{Cocke:1969aa,Girimaji:1990aa,Duplat:2010ab,Kalda:2000aa,Villermaux:2019aa} propose that fluid stretching follows a sequential process, leading to a log-normal distribution of $\ln\delta l(t)$ with mean $\lambda_\infty\, t$ and variance $\sigma_\lambda^2\,t$ and the ensemble average
+which represents a temporal average of stretching rates.
+Conversely, fluid physicists~\cite{Cocke:1969aa,Girimaji:1990aa,Kalda:2000aa,Goto:2002aa,Duplat:2010ab,Villermaux:2019aa} propose that stretching follows a random sequential process, leading to a Gaussian distribution of $\ln\delta \ell(t)$ with mean $\lambda_\infty\, t$ and variance $\sigma_\infty^2\,t$, and the ensemble average

-This discrepancy can be large, with $\sigma^2_\lambda\gg\lambda_\infty$ in turbulent~\cite{Voth:2002aa} and laminar~\cite{Lester:2024ac} flows.
-In this study we reconcile this discrepancy, provide methods to estimate $\lambda_\infty$ and $\sigma_\lambda^2$ from macroscopic $l(t)$ data and uncover the true dynamics of line stretching in random flows.\\